This Crock Pot Jamaican Spiced Chicken Stew is delicious served with rice and a simple green salad, and is light enough to be served all year round.

-All you need is some steamed rice and a simple green salad to go along with this Slow Cooker Jamaican Chicken Stew to make a complete comforting meal.
+All you need is some steamed rice and a simple green salad to go along with this Crock Pot Jamaican Spiced Chicken Stew to make a complete comforting meal.
 For busy nights, I keep this stew warm in the slow cooker, and the rice warm in the rice cooker.
 The other night, my husband and I had to run to a meeting, so this was the perfect way for the kids to serve themselves dinner when they were hungry.

-For fun, here is the original photo I took of this recipe three years ago.
+For fun, here is the original photo I took of this Crock Pot Jamaican Spiced Chicken Stew recipe three years ago.
 I remember taking this picture using artificial indoor lighting because it was already dark out.
 The updated photos in this post were all taken using natural lighting and don’t look as washed out as this old photo.
 It’s fun rephotographing some of my old posts and seeing the difference.

 - 3 pounds chicken drumsticks and thighs on the bone